datagems-eosc/dg-logging/docs/docs/onboarding.md

 The definite guide for integrators remains the ELK documentation for [Elastic Search](https://www.elastic.co/docs/reference/elasticsearch/), [Logstash](https://www.elastic.co/docs/reference/logstash), [Kibana](https://www.elastic.co/docs/reference/kibana) and [Beats](https://www.elastic.co/docs/reference/beats).

-More information on the pipelines supported for the DataGEMS Logging needs can be found at the  [Logging Pipeline Examples](logging-overview.md) section.
+More information on the pipelines supported for the DataGEMS Logging needs can be found at the [Log Formats](logging-formats.md) section.

 For an overall view of the service, you can go through the [Architecture](architecture.md).